 How To Make The Most Of One Luxe Sweater: Vince & AllSaints

 I’ll be using two sweaters for the demonstrations: The Vince Mock Neck Sweater (I went with a size up for extra coziness) and the AllSaints Tara Sweater (fits oversized and I would have preferred a size down).
-They both have the perfect softness, weight and detail to be the most versatile piece in your closet.
+They both have the perfect softness, weight, and detail to be the most versatile piece in your closet.
 The secret, as we’ll experience with this dress, relies on playing with the hem.
-But first, I want to show you the outfit that sold me on this amazing sweater…
+But first, I want to show you the outfit that sold me on this fantastic sweater…

 The Outfit That Made Me LOVE The Vince Mock Neck Step Hem Sweater

 When I got the Leith dress, I knew I wanted to layer a sweater over it.
 The tricky thing here is that long oversized sweaters swallow me up.
-I needed to find a way to simulate what a tuck does when you’re wearing jeans — elongate the legs and draw the eye upwards.
+I needed to find a way to simulate what a tuck does when wearing jeans — elongate the legs and draw the eye upwards.

 Something that’s always in my styling kit is a gold huggie.
 They’re essential to keeping my wrap tops/dresses closed.
 It was PERFECT!
 In doing so, I started reaching for this sweater with every outfit.
 Wait till you see this same trick with jeans a few looks down…This is how I do it.